microsoft/BotFramework-WebChat/samples/01.getting-started/k.direct-line-token/README.md

 ## What if I need a consistent user ID across sessions/devices?

 Instead of randomly generating user IDs, the backend API could leverage a user's existing identity from a true identity provider.
 The user would first sign in to the site before talking to the bot.
-That way, if the user signs in using the same identity on a different browser or device, the user ID will be the same.
-This also prevents user impersonation because we can verify the user's identity with the identity provider.
+That way, if the user signed in using the same identity on a different browser or device, the user ID would be the same.
+This would also prevent user impersonation because we could verify the user's identity with the identity provider before issuing a Direct Line token.

 The flow could be: